nickpeters741/fussion/0x00-hello_world/README.md

+# Introduction
-# This repo contains my c foundation practice .i am greatful that i have reached this far and i know its all as aresult of hardwork and determination.As i enbark on this jourtney i would love to kick off with a begginer mortivational quote that keeps me fueled all the way,“Make it work, make it right, make it fast.” – Kent Beck.
+ This repo contains my c foundation practice .i am greatful that i have reached this far and i know its all as aresult of hardwork and determination.As i enbark on this jourtney i would love to kick off with a begginer mortivational quote that keeps me fueled all the way,“Make it work, make it right, make it fast.” – Kent Beck.

-#learning Objectives
+## learning Objectives
 At the end of this project ,i will acertain that i am able to explain to anyone, without the help of google the following;
 1. Why C programming is awesome
 2. Who invented C